 Nowzad has opened the FIRST EVER donkey/horse santuary in Afghanistan, a refuge for former working donkeys and horses who have been discarded like rubbish onto the streets when they are no longer able to carry the heavy loads demanded of them by their owners.

 We promote healthy Afghan donkey ownership through effective mobile ‘pop-up’ workshop to educate local Afghan muleteers about the importance of basic health checks for their donkey along with feeding requirements and required vaccinations.

 Importantly, we even employ a farrier to relieve donkeys of painful and uncomfortable hooves, a small gesture that makes a big difference to the donkey’s quality of life.

-All donkeys that pass through our workshops are even microchipped and recorded to help us keep track of the progress of the donkeys.
+All donkeys that pass through our workshops are recorded to help us keep track of their progress.

-Our veterinarians are fully qualified and experienced in tending to any donkey that is sick or injured and we often offer ‘roadside assistance’ or out calls to donkeys in distress.
+Our veterinarians are fully qualified and experienced in tending to any donkey or horse that is sick or injured and we often offer ‘roadside assistance’ or out patient calls to animals in distress.

-Now at the Nowzad animal shelter in Afghanistan we have five rescue donkeys; Rosie and her daughter; Kushi, Jalala, Demazang, Shahzada, Lola, Maqbula and Azad, our first rescued horse.
+Now at the Nowzad donkey santuary in Afghanistan we have seven rescue donkeys; Rosie and her daughter; Kushi, Jalala, Demazang, Shahzada, Lola, Maqbula and Azad, our first rescued horse.

 And we cannot forget; David the rescued bull and Jaja the goat.

 Please help us to continue making a difference for the donkeys of Afghanistan by buying our 'A donkey shouldn't have to work it's ass off' tee shirt from the Nowzad store TODAY or donating directly to support our mission by clicking here.
 You can watch Pen take on the 'Walk a mile in a donkey's shoes' challenge here

 We remember Samson, one of our first rescued donkeys who sadly passed away toward the end of 2018.